cloud66/help-old/_posts/database-management/database-management.md

 Once the new stack is created, you can migrate data from your old stack to your new stack.

-<h2 id="migrations">Control your database migrations</h2>
+<h2 id="migrations">Control your Rails database migrations</h2>
-You can control your database migrations by accessing your stack detail page, then clicking _Stack settings_ in the right sidebar.
+You can control your Rails database migrations by accessing your stack detail page, then clicking _Stack settings_ in the right sidebar.
 This page gives you the option of running migrations or not.
 When you have disabled database migrations in _Stack settings_ page, you still have the option to run migrations on a one-off deployment by clicking _Deploy_ -> _Deploy with options_ and selecting _Run database migrations_.

 <h2 id="customize">Customize your database configuration</h2>